 - I cannot speak on behalf of a marginalized community to which I do not belong, so I try to source the work of BIPOC (see links below).

-- I sort of see it as my responsibility as a functionally white teacher in a majority white industry to talk about these topics with my majority white students, but I think the lessons on activism in the tech industry have broad applicability as well.
+- I see it as my responsibility as a functionally white teacher in a majority white industry to talk about these topics with my majority white students, but I think the lessons on activism in the tech industry have broad applicability as well.

 OK, without further ado: the lecture notes (fleshed out in a couple of places to summarize what I said to the students, but still very much in outline format):